grafana/scenes/docusaurus/docs/advanced-variables.md

 title: Variables in custom scene objects
 ---

-Variables lay a foundation for interactive dashboards.
-They allow dynamic configuration of what data is queried.
-Read more about [basic variables usage in Scenes](./variables.md).
+[Variables](./variables.md) lay the foundation for interactive dashboards.
+They allow dynamic configuration of which data is queried.

-On top of standard variables support, Scenes provide an API to make custom scene objects work with variables.
-[Read more about custom scene objects in Scenes](./advanced-custom-scene-objects.md).
-This APIs offers a whole lot more possibilities for dashboard creators.
+In addition to standard variables support, Scenes provides an API to make [custom scene objects](./advanced-custom-scene-objects.md) work with variables.
+This API offers many more possibilities for dashboard creators.

-## Use variables in custom scene object
+## Use variables in a custom scene object

-Follow the steps to make a custom scene object reactive to variables.
+Follow these steps to make a custom scene object reactive to variables.

 ### Step 1.
 Build a custom scene object

-Start with building a custom scene object that will display provided text.
+Start by building a custom scene object that will display provided text.

-This object:
+This object will:

-1. Will have a simple state that contains a string value(`text` property).
+1. Have a simple state that contains a string value (`text` property).
-2. Will render a textarea for state modifications and a preformatted text block for displaying the current value of the `text` state.
+2. Render a `textarea` for state modifications and a preformatted text block for displaying the current value of the `text` state.

 ```tsx
 import { SceneObjectState, SceneObjectState, SceneComponentProps } from '@grafana/scenes';